Purple Loosestrife

 itself?

-I don't have the answers to these questions, but clearly
+I don't have the answers to these questions, and I

 we can see that there is much more to this beautiful